openUC2/UC2-GIT/TheBOX/CoreBOX/ALIGNMENT/Readme.md

 ## <img src="./IMAGES/E.png" height="40"> This tutorial will lead you step-by-step through the alignment of the Compound Microscope, Köhler illumination and Abbe Difraction Experiment.

 1. Start with 1×13 baseplate and all the cubes:

-* Flashlight Cube
+1. Flashlight Cube
-* Collector Lens Cube
+1. Collector Lens Cube
-* 2× Circular Aperture Cube
+1. 2× Circular Aperture Cube
-* Condenser Lens Cube
+1. Condenser Lens Cube
-* Sample Cube
+1. Sample Cube
-* Objective Lens Cube
+1. Objective Lens Cube
-* Objective in Z-Stage Cube
+1. Objective in Z-Stage Cube
-* Eyepiece Lens Cube
+1. Eyepiece Lens Cube
-* 4× Screen Cube - 1× with white paper, 3× with lens tissue
+1. 4× Screen Cube - 1× with white paper, 3× with lens tissue

 <p align="center">
 <img src="./IMAGES/UC2_coreBOX_alignment_01.jpg" width="500">
 </p>
-2. Start by placing the sample - we built the microscope around it.
+2. Start by placing the sample - we will build the microscope around it.
 <p align="center">
 <img src="./IMAGES/UC2_coreBOX_alignment_02.jpg" width="500">
 </p>